-Although trading conditions continue to be tough, try to reward employees who have reached their targets, put in outstanding effort and fostered team spirit.
-A little bit of appreciation goes a long way towards motivating staff and inspiring others to emulate them.
+Although trading conditions continue to be tough, try to reward employees who have reached their targets, put in an outstanding effort and have fostered team spirit.
+A little bit of appreciation goes a long way towards improving staff morale and inspiring others to emulate them.

 It sometimes seems easier to micro-manage and do the job yourself, but this type of management doesn’t create a workplace where employees will feel empowered to think for themselves.
 Try to empower staff to think through important decisions for themselves by providing them with the support they need.